 Figure 1.
-Mean coral cover (%) per U.S. Pacific Island averaged over the years 2010-2020 by latitude Figure 2.
-Mean fish biomass (g/m2 ± standard error) of functional, taxonomic, and trophic groups by U.S. Pacific reef area from the years 2010-2020 by latitude.
-The group Serranidae excludes planktivorous members of that family (i.e., anthias, which can by hyperabundant in some regions).
+Mean coral cover (%) per U.S. Pacific Island averaged over the years $2010-2020$ by .39 Figure 2.
+Mean fish biomass ($g/m^2 \pm standard error$) of functional, taxonomic, and trophic growth of the standard error of functional error. - by U.S. Pacific reef area from the years 2010-2020 by latitude.
+The group Serranida ıe excludes planktivorous members of that family (i.e., anthias, which can by hyper- abundant in some regions).
 Similarly, the bumphead parrotfish, Bolbometopon muricatum, has been excluded from the corallivore group - as high biomass of that species at Wake Island overwhelms corallivore biomass at all other locations.
-The group 'MI Feeder' consists of fishes that primarily feed on mobile invertebrates 40 Figure 3.
-Mean coral cover (%) per island averaged over the years 2010-2020 by latitude with American Samoa archipelago mean estimates plotted for reference (red line) Figure 5.
-Settlement of the Pacific Islands, courtesy Wikimedia Commons, https://commons.wikimedia.org/wiki/File:Polynesian_Migration.svg Figure 7.
+The group 'MI Feeder' consists of fishes that primarily feed on mobile invertebrates .40 Figure 3.
+Mean coral cover (%) per island averaged over the years 2010-2020 by latitude with American Samoa archipelago mean estimates plotted for reference (red line) .41 Figure 4.
+Mean fish biomass (g/m 2 ± standard error) of American Samoa functional, taxonomi c, and trophic groups from the years 2010-2020 by island.
+The group Serranidae excludes planktivorous members of that family (i.e., anthias, which can by hyper- abundant in some regions).
+Similarly, the bumphead parrotfish, Bolbometopon muricatum, has been excluded from the corallivore group.
+The group 'MI Feeder' consists of fishes that primarily feed on mobile invertebrates; with American Samoa ì archipelago mean estimates plotted for reference (red line) .42 Figure 5.
+Settlement of the Pacific Islands, courtesy Wikimedia Commons, https://commons.wikimedia.org/wiki/File:Polynesian_Migration.svg Figure 6.
+American Samoa Employment Estimates from 2010-2019; sourced from the Americ an Samoa Statistical Yearbook 2018 & 2019, American Samoa Government (2021) .57 Figure 7.
 The pounds sold and revenues, for the American Samoa bottomfish fishery, 2012- 2021 Figure 8.
 The prices of BMUS for the American Samoa bottomfish fishery, 2012-2021 Figure 9.
-Average costs adjusted for American Samoa bottomfish trips from 2012-2021 adjusted to 2021 dollars Figure 10.
-Indicators of change of archipelagic coastal and marine systems; conceptual model 79 Figure 11.
+Average costs adjusted for American Samoa bottomfish trips from 2012-2021 adjust to 2021 dollars Figure 10.
+Indicators of change of archipelagic coastal and marine systems; conceptual model Figure 11.
 Schematic diagram illustrating how indicators are connected to one another and how they vary as a result of natural climate variability Figure 12 Schematic diagram illustrating how indicators are connected to one another and how they vary as a result of anthropogenic climate change Figure 13.
 Regional spatial grids representing the scale of the climate change indicators being monitored Figure 14.
-Monthly mean (black) and seasonally corrected (blue) atmospheric carbon dioxide at Mauna Loa Observatory, Hawaii Figure 16.
-Oceanic Niño Index from 1950-2021 (top) and 2000-2021 (bottom) with El Niño periods in red and La Niña periods in blue Figure 17.
+Monthly mean (black) and seasonally corrected (blue) atmospheric carbon dioxide Mauna Loa Observatory, Hawaii .82 Figure 15.
+Time series and long-term trend of oceanic pH measured at Station ALOHA from 1989-2020 .83 Figure 16.
+Oceanic Niño Index from 1950-2021 (top) and 2000-2021 (bottom) with El Niño periods in red and La Niña periods in blue .84 Figure 17.
 Pacific Decadal Oscillation from 1950-2021 (top) and 2000-2021 (bottom) with positive warm periods in red and negative cool periods in blue Figure 18.
 2021 Pacific basin tropical cyclone tracks Figure 19.
-2021 tropical storm totals by region Figure 20.
-Sea surface temperature climatology and anomalies from 1985-2021
+2021 tropical storm totals by region.
+Figure 20.
+Sea surface temperature climatology and anomalies from 1985-2021 .91